asteyven/SET08103-base/units/unit01/unit1a.md

 ## Summary

-The aim of this lecture is to cover the basic concepts underpinning the module.
+The aim of this Unit is to cover the basic concepts underpinning the module.
 We will examine several of these concepts in more detail as we continue through the module.
 In summary, we have:

 - Specified the learning environment for the module.
 - Defined what a software engineering method is.